Login or Create an Account

 |Location||Calgary AB CA|

 Hello, my name is Heather!
-I'm 31 years old, 5'6".
+I'm 33 years old, 5'6".
 I'm originally from St. John's, Newfoundland but now I live in Calgary, Alberta, Canada with my husband, Greg and our cat, Butters.
+We are expecting out first baby in November 2014 :)

 I am the moderator of CC's Recipes Forum.
 Come on over and post your favourite healthy dishes!